How to Go to the Bathroom in a Jumpsuit

 3. When dropping waste, keep the jumpsuit legs together.
 This will reduce the amount of spilled fluid and make cleanup much easier for you.

-4. Be careful not to let the fecal matter slip under your jumpsuit, or it will be a huge pain to clean up!
+4. Be careful not to let any fecal matter slip under your jumpsuit, or else it will be a huge pain to clean up!

-5. Diapers are possible but are not recommended for everyday use because of their bulk.
+5. Diapers are a possibility, but they are not recommended for everyday use because of their bulk.

 6. If you are feeling sick, stay home!
-Despite popular belief, throwing up in a jumpsuit is possible due to its lack of openings.
+Despite popular belief, it is possible to throw up in a jumpsuit due to its lack of openings.

 8. Discuss with your friends beforehand any difficulties you might experience.
 It’s always better to talk things through than to regret not knowing how something will work!